xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

  * Instructor: Prof. Xiao Xiao
  * Email: xixiao@utica.edu
  * Office: White Hall 255
- * Office hour: Wednesdays 10-noon, Thursdays 2:30-3:30pm, or by appointment
+ * Office hour: Wednesdays 10am-noon, Thursdays 2:30-3:30pm, or by appointment

 ## Homework

+ * Jan.
+14
+   * This course is participating in a research study assessing the impacts of AI-based tutors on learning.
+The research team will analyze your de-identified data.
+Please complete the following [survey](https://harvard.az1.qualtrics.com/jfe/form/SV_djnjJKttF1RH8vY?Q_CHL=gl&RID=CGC_27dFU6k1vcdAIz5&_g_=g) and the compeletion of the survey will count towards your homework credit.

 ## An Important Course Policy